 We believe baptism is an exciting part of a believer’s journey.
 It’s a public profession saying you follow Jesus, and it’s a chance for our church to celebrate your faith with you.

 To ensure that everyone being baptized at West Ridge Church has accepted Jesus as their Lord and Savior and understands the meaning of baptism, we do require the completion of the First Steps Class for all adults over the age of 18 or the Student/Kids Baptism Class for those under 18.
 If you have not yet completed the required class, please register for the class prior to registering for baptism.

 1. Register to be baptized by clicking the Baptism Registration button.

-Please note: If you’re registering someone under 18 to be baptized, please use the links above to register for an upcoming Student or Kids Baptism Class prior to filling out the Baptism Registration form.
+Please note: All adults (18+ yrs) must first complete the First Steps Class prior to registering for Baptism.
+If you’re registering someone under 18 to be baptized, please use the links above to register for an upcoming Student or Kids Baptism Class prior to filling out the Baptism Registration form.

 2. Keep an eye on your email, our Baptism Team will connect with you to answer questions and provide you with additional information.

 3. Get baptized as our church celebrates your public commitment to Jesus!

 When you register, you will be contacted to set up an appointment to meet with a baptism team member to share your salvation experience.
 During your meeting, you will be able to ask any questions that you may have about baptism and set your baptism date.
 Children and students (up to 12th grade) will be contacted to attend an upcoming baptism class or if they have already attended, will set up a baptism date.